 Students are assigned an Academic Advisor upon acceptance into Northpoint.
-The Academic Dean, the Campus Pastor, and the Financial Aid Coordinator serve as Academic Advisors to students to assist in designing a course of study.
-The Registrar also assists in this capacity.
+The Academic Dean, the Registrar, and members of the Academic Excellence Committee serve as Advisors.
 It is recommended that students meet with one of these Advisors at the beginning of each semester to plan and confirm their schedules and courses of study.